lionelroy/lionelroy/README.md

 <h1>👋 Hi, I’m Stephane</h1>
 <p>Quality Assurance Specialist with a background in Building Automation Systems and passion for photography.</p>

-- 👀 Interested in UI Design, Quality Assurance, and IoT technologies.
+- 👀 Interested in UI Design, Quality Assurance, IoT technologies and game development.
 - 🌱 Currently learning React, MySQL, and Python just to name a few.

 <h3>Technologies:</h3>